 Can I substitute anything for the arrowroot flour?

 If you are living Paleo and needing another substitute for arrowroot, I suggest using tapioca flour.
 It serves as a thickening agent and will work almost identical to arrowroot.
 I like arrowroot better because I feel like it dissolves smoother and doesn’t leave a lot of chunky pieces.
 Another option is potato starch.
 I haven’t used this a lot personally, but I hear great things.

 What do you use thicken the Asian sauce?

 Arrowroot flour is such a great alternative for real flour to thicken Paleo sauces.
 I have recently found that arrowroot is my favorite because it dissolves better and doesn’t get gummy.
 They both are great and get the job done, but I prefer using arrowroot for all of my Paleo and Whole30 recipes.
 I also use it in some of my Keto recipes due to the small amount.

 The biggest tip to thickening your sauces is to allow it to simmer and get hot (be patient).
 As the sauce heats after adding the arrowroot flour it will thicken, it just may take a few minutes.
 If your sauce still won’t thicken after a few minutes, feel free to add another tsp or 2 dissolved in a little bit of water to the sauce.
 Dissolving the arrowroot flour in water first allows it to thicken smoothly without any chunks.

 Yes!
 Add them to a gallon size freezable baggie or a freezer proof container and keep for up to 3 months.
 Thaw, heat and serve.

-What else can you serve with these meatballs that will make it a meal?
+What else can you serve with these Sticky Asian Meatballs with that will make it a meal?

 I love adding these meatballs on top of cauliflower rice cooked in sesame seed oil along with veggies.
 These meatballs also serve as a great meal prep option and will stay good in the fridge all week long.